The Rehabilitation Appliances Program (RAP) provides aids, equipment and modifications to help our clients to live safely and independently.

 - the RAP Schedule lists you as an assessing health provider

-- the client has a clinical need for it
+- following the assessment you have identified that the client has a clinical need for the item

-- it is safe and clinically appropriate for the client’s use
+- the item is safe and clinically appropriate for the client’s use

 - it is the most cost-effective option to improve independence and function.